vertex-lab/website/content/docs/nips/recommend-follows-dvm.md

 |-----|-----|-----|
 | {`pubkey`, `rank`} | {string, float} | Recommended hex nostr pubkey, along with its rank |

-Pubkeys are sorted in decreasing order by their ranks.
+Pubkeys are sorted in descending order by their ranks.

 #### Example nak command
 ```